Intelisys Gets a Cloud Marketplace. What Does It Mean for Partners?

 "It would keep me up at night that this compression would eventually hit me, whether it was UC, circuits or traditional telco," Monaco said in a panel with White, DeVita and Intelisys central sales leader Eddie Acosta.

 Other partners tell Channel Futures they've found an easy button selling Microsoft licensing through intY.
-One partners said intY has become her second largest biller out of all the Intelisys/ScanSource catalogue.
+One partner said intY has become her second largest biller out of all the Intelisys/ScanSource catalogue.
 In some cases, those accounts have grown without much effort on the advisor's part, with end customers using the platform to fire up new licenses.
 That has been the case with more businesses looking to add Copilot to their subscriptions.

 "intY is an offering that everybody should at least know about, but I feel like nobody knows about," said Michael Agri, president of North Atlantic Consultants.